-Energietransitie (Netherlands) TOTAL NETHERLAND S No specific budget for the steel sector Few information currently available POLAND Fast Track (Poland) Supporting industrial research (R&D projects) €250 M per year; maximum €20 M per project (scheduled up to 2023) €20 M per year Enterprises and scientific units Commercial investments not eligible; demonstratio ns eligible Blending and sequencing not allowed 2-9 Demonstrator (Poland) Supporting pilot and demonstration installations €125 M; maximum €25 M per project Estimation: €10 M every two years Enterprises and scientific units Components for prototypes, pilots or demonstrations Blending and sequencing not allowed 6-9 Innostal (Poland) Supporting industrial research and experimental development • Estimation: €5-7 M per year on average Enterprises and scientific units Components for prototypes, pilots or demonstrations Blending and sequencing not allowed 2-9 TECHMATSTR ATEG (Poland) Supporting industrial research €7.5 M per year (2019-2020) Low funding available Enterprises and SMEs Conceptual work, Not relevant considering 2-9
+Energietransitie (Netherlands) TOTAL NETHERLAND S No specific budget for the steel sector Few information currently available POLAND Fast Track (Poland) Supporting industrial research (R&D projects) €250 M per year; maximum €20 M per project (scheduled up to 2023) €20 M per year Enterprises and scientific units Commercial investments not eligible; demonstratio ns eligible Blending and sequencing not allowed 2-9 Demonstrator (Poland) Supporting pilot and demonstration installations €125 M; maximum €25 M per project Estimation: €10 M every two years Enterprises and scientific units Components for prototypes, pilots or demonstrations Blending and sequencing not allowed 6-9 Innostal (Poland) Supporting industrial research and experimental development • Estimation: €5-7 M per year on average Enterprises and scientific units , , , Blending and sequencing not allowed 2-9 TECHMATSTR ATEG (Poland) Supporting industrial research €7.5 M per year (2019-2020) Low funding available Enterprises and SMEs Conceptual work, Not relevant considering 2-9

-TOTAL POLAND Estimated: €35 M per year industrial research the low funding available Blending and sequencing generally not allowed SPAIN Innova-IDEPA (Spain: Asturias) Supporting experimental development and innovation projects on processes under a selection of RIS3 topics €1.5 M (for 2019) • SMEs; the project can be carried out individually or in collaboration development, - 5-8 Supporting collaborative projects to develop the necessary knowledge to respond to the needs and challenges that the Asturian society will face in the medium and long term in the areas and sectors related to the Regional Smart Specialisation Strategy €1.5 M (for 2019) No specific data for the steel sector Consortium consisting of at least three independent companies, including a leading large company and an SME Industrial research, experimental development, innovation projects, process or organisation - 3-8 R&D Projects (Spain: Asturias) Supporting R&D projects falling in the categories of industrial research, experimental development or feasibility studies and aiming €3.6 M (for 2020) No specific data for the steel sector project can be research, - 3-6

-TOTAL SPAIN at obtaining new or improved products, processes or services No specific data for the steel sector individually or in collaboration and feasibility studies No data currently available SWEDEN avanabio Industriklivet (Sweden) Supporting demonstration and investment projects 2017-40 HYBRIT has been funded under this scheme.
-See also Annex 3 Industries Investments Blending allowed in specific cases 7-9 Klimatklivet (Sweden) Reducing GHG emissions SEK13.4 M CO 2 emission reduction - Local and regional investments - 7-9 Integrated National Energy and Climate Plan (Sweden) Promoting low-carbon technologies - Steel could participate as Ells Technologies and investments - Investme nt Industriklivet - Process-related emissions (Sweden) Reducing process-related emissions Approx. €150 M for the period 2020-22; approx. €175 M for the period 2023-27 · All types of projects - 1-9
+TOTAL POLAND Estimated: €35 M per year industrial research the low funding available Blending and sequencing generally not allowed SPAIN Innova-IDEPA (Spain: Asturias) Supporting experimental development and innovation projects on processes under a selection of RIS3 topics €1.5 M (for 2019) • SMEs; the project can be carried out individually or in collaboration development, - 5-8 Supporting collaborative projects to develop the necessary knowledge to respond to the needs and challenges that the Asturian society will face in the medium and long term in the areas and sectors related to the Regional Smart Specialisation Strategy €1.5 M (for 2019) No specific data for the steel sector Consortium consisting of at least three independent companies, including a leading large company and an SME Industrial research, experimental development, innovation projects, process or organisation - 3-8 R&D Projects (Spain: Asturias) Supporting R&D projects falling in the categories of industrial research, experimental development or feasibility studies and aiming €3.6 M (for 2020) No specific data for the steel sector companies; the project can be Industrial research, experimental development - 3-6 at obtaining new or improved products, processes or services No specific data individually or in collaboration and feasibility studies No data TOTAL SPAIN for the steel sector currently available ; SWEDEN Industriklivet (Sweden) Supporting demonstration and investment projects 2017-40 HYBRIT has been funded under this scheme.
+See also Annex 3 Industries Investments Blending allowed in specific cases 7-9 Klimatklivet (Sweden) Reducing GHG emissions SEK13.4 M CO 2 emission reduction - Local and regional investments - 7-9 Integrated National Energy and Climate Plan (Sweden) Promoting low-carbon technologies - Steel could participate as Ells Technologies and investments - Investme nt Industriklivet - Process-related emissions (Sweden) Reducing process-related emissions Approx. €150 M for the period 2020-22; approx. €175 M for the period 2023-27 All actors (industry, academia and research institutes) All types of projects - 1-9